Erichollman96/Asteroids/README.md

-A modern Python remake of the classic Asteroids arcade game, built with Pygame and featuring fully procedurally generated audio
+A modern Python remake of the classic Asteroids arcade game, built with Pygame and featuring fully procedurally generated audio.

+Add this to your raspberry pi to easily deploy.
+Include mobile link with your embedded system to allow users to access this app (eg. Wi-Fi guests)

+No credit needed

 Controls